Advancing American Poetry & Poetics

 Wednesday April 15, 11:30am - 12:30pm ET

-Marcella Durand latest book, A Winter Triangle, the 2024 Poetic Justice Institute Prize recipient, was published in Fall 2025 by Fordham University Press.
-Durand is also the author of Rays of the Shadow (Tent Editions, 2017) and Le Jardin de M. (The Garden of M.) (joca seria, 2016), with French translations by Olivier Brossard.
-Her other books include Area (Belladonna, 2008) and Traffic & Weather (Futurepoem Books, 2008).
+Marcella Durand is a poet, essayist, and translator whose work explores intersections among ecology, science, art, and poetry.
+Durand's latest book, A Winter Triangle, winner of the 2024 Poetic Justice Institute Prize (selected by Srikanth Reddy), was published in Fall 2025 by Fordham University Press.
+Her other books include Area (Belladonna, 2008); Traffic & Weather (Futurepoem Books, 2008); Rays of the Shadow (Tent Editions, 2017); and Le Jardin de M. (The Garden of M.) (joca seria, 2016), with French translations by Olivier Brossard.
+With Jennifer Firestone, Durand edited Other Influences, an anthology of original essays by avant-garde feminist poets on their influences.
 She lives in New York City.